 According to legend, the Devil Bird is the soul of a woman who lost her child to the murderous rage of her husband.
-He doubted the paternity of his son so murdered him, cooked him into a curry which he fed to his wife.
+He did not believe his son was his so murdered him, cooked him into a curry which he fed to his wife.
 Upon discovering a finger of her son she ran off into the forest and killed herself.
 Her spirit became the Devil Bird, forever screaming in anguish over the loss of her son.

-There is still some disagreement over the identity of the Devil Bird but consensus has identified the unusual Spot-bellied Eagle Owl (Bubo nipalensis) as the most likely candidate.
+There is still some disagreement as to the creature that is the Devil Bird but consensus has identified the unusual Spot-bellied Eagle Owl (Bubo nipalensis) as the most likely candidate.
+Thus, the Devil Bird has lost its status as former cryptid.
 This new avian species was discovered in Sri Lankan forests in 2001.
 It has very long, almost horizontal ear tuffs which could appear as horns.
 Its typical vocalization is a low, deep double hoot lasting two seconds – “hoo hoo“.
 However, it also utters a mournful, mewing scream that rises and then falls in pitch.
 This one second – “njaauuuw” could certainly be mistaken for the shrieking of a mournful mother.
 The Devil Bird is reported as being a huge creature which again supports the theory of this bird as inspiration for the Devil Bird as it is the largest of all Sri Lankan owls.

 The Okapi is an elusive creature described for years by Central African tribes and by ancient Egyptians.
 Europeans gave it the name “African Unicorn” because like the Unicorn of European folklore, the Atti or O’api as it is known locally, was believed to be a myth.

-Despite descriptions and some skins Western science rejected the existence of this cryptid described as a cross between a zebra, donkey and giraffe. [tweetthis]The Okapi was considered a chimera of real animals, a hoax, more so after expeditions found no sign of the animal.[/tweetthis]
+Despite descriptions and some skins Western science refused to believe that this animal, described as a cross between a zebra, donkey and giraffe, existed. [tweetthis]The Okapi was considered a chimera of real animals, a hoax, more so after expeditions found no sign of the animal.[/tweetthis]

 However, in 1901, Sir Harry Johnston, a British governor of Uganda, received a skull and significant pieces of striped skin.